vidaud/seta/seta-doc/docs/faqs/faqs.md

 ## Communities

+??? abstract "How can I remove documents in a Community?"

+    Creators and managers can remove documents from their Community.

+    1. From the side menu click on ^^Manage^^ -> ^^My Resources^^.
+    2. From the resources list click on the delete icon.
+    3. Click Confirm.

-??? abstract "What is the difference between an admin and a moderator in a community?"
+??? abstract "What is the difference between a manager and a creator in a Community?"

-    **As a community admin, he will have the following tasks:**
+    **As a Community creator he will have the following tasks:**

-    - Make another member an admin or moderator.
+    - Make another member a manager or contributor.
-    - Remove an admin or moderator.
+    - Remove a manager or contributor.
-    - Manage community settings (ex: change the community name cover photo or privacy settings).
+    - Manage Community settings (ex: change the Community name or privacy settings).
     - Approve or deny membership requests and participant requests.
-    - Approve or deny posts in the community.
+    - Approve or deny documents in the Community.
-    - Remove posts and comments on posts.
+    - Remove documents and comments on documents.
-    - Remove and ban people from the community.
+    - Remove and block people from the Community.
-    - Pin or unpin a post.
+    - Upload or remove a document.

-    **As a community moderator, he will have the following tasks: **
+    **As a Community manager he will have the following tasks:**

     - Approve or deny membership requests and participant requests.
-    - Approve or deny posts in the community.
+    - Approve or deny documents in the Community.
-    - Remove posts and comments on posts.
+    - Remove documents and comments on documents.
-    - Remove and ban people from the community.
+    - Remove people from the Community.
-    - Pin or unpin a post.
+    - Upload or remove a document.

-??? abstract "What happens when a community doesnt have any admins?"

-    All communities must have an admin.

-    **To claim the admin role:**

-    1. From the ^^Header^^ menu click ^^Communities^^.
-    2. Click ^^More^^ below your communitys cover photo then click ^^Members^^.
-    3. Click ^^Become Admin^^ below ^^Admins & Moderators^^.
-    4. Click Confirm.

-    Only one admin spot can be claimed.
-Once the creator has left the community creator status can't be granted to an admin or moderator.
-If you can't claim the admin role in a community it may be because there are moderators or other people have recently been accepted to become an admin.

-??? abstract "What is the difference between a member visitor and participant in open communities?"

-    In open communities you can interact with a community as a member or as a visitor.
-Once a member or visitor posts or comments in the community they become a participant.

-    -  **Member**:  someone who has joined the community.
-        - No admin approval required.
-        - Can post and comment.

-    - **Visitor**: someone who isn't a member of the community.
-        - No admin approval required.
-        - Can post and comment.

-    - **Participant**: a member or visitor who has posted or commented in the community.
-        - Admin approval required if admin has turned on participant approval.
-        - Can post and comment.

 ## Manage a community

-??? abstract "How do I manage topics in a community I admin?"

-    Topics are hashtags added to community posts to help people discover content they might be interested in.
-Community admins can pin a topic if they want people to find it easily or hide a topic if they dont want it to be prominent.

-    **To pin a topic:**

-    1. From the ^^Header^^ menu click ^^Communities^^.
-    2. Select ^^Topics^^ at the top of the community.
-    3. Next to the topic you want to pin click more and select ^^Pin topic^^.

-    **To hide a topic:**

-    1. From the ^^Header^^ menu click ^^Communities^^.
-    2. Select ^^Topics^^ at the top of the community.
-    3. Next to the topic you want to hide click more and select ^^Hide topic.^^

-??? abstract "How do I invite new members to the community?"

- {--    In SeTA web app there are two options:   --}

- {--    **Invite with email:**
-        Admins can invite new members to a community by email.
-The email will include a link to the community where the person can confirm that they want to join.
-In open communities they'll be automatically approved.
-In private communities they'll have to be approved by a community admin.
-Only the person who received the email can join the community with that link.

-    1. From the ^^Header^^ menu click ^^Communities^^.
-    2. Click + Invite below the cover photo.
-    3. Select Invite with email.
-    4. Add email addresses.
-    5. Click Send invite.   --}

-    **Invite with link:**
-        Admins and members can use a link to invite others to a community.
-Once someone receives the invite to join the community they'll then have to request to join and be approved by a community admin.
-The link will expire after either 48 hours or 20 people click on it whichever comes first.
-After the link expires you can create a new link.
-Keep in mind that people who receive the link from you might understand youre a member of this community.

-    1. From the ^^Header^^ menu click ^^Communities^^.
-    2. Click + Invite below the cover photo.
-    3. Select Invite with link.
-    4. Click the link to copy it then share it.

-    Once someone is invited to join a community they'll be able to preview the community before deciding if theyd like to join the community unless they were invited to the community by email.
-If someone is previewing the community they won't be included in the total member count.
-If you invite people to a community an admin may need to approve the request before they can join.
-Admins and members can only invite a limited number of people to join each day.

-??? abstract " How do I remove or ban someone from a community?"
+??? abstract " How do I remove someone from a community?"

-    **To remove or ban a member:**
+    **To remove a member:**

-    1. From the ^^Header^^ menu click ^^Communities^^.
+    1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
-    2. Click ^^Members^^ below the cover photo.
+    2. From the communities list click on the Community you want to change.
+    3. On the top of the window click on button ^^Manage^^.
-    3. Find the member you want to remove or ban.
+    3. On section *Members* click on the member you want to remove.
-    4. Click next to their name and select ^^Remove^^ member or ^^Ban^^ from community.
+    4. Click on the delete icon and select ^^Remove^^ member from Community.
-    5. If youre removing the member and youd also like to ban them click ^^Ban^^ [name].
-    6. Click ^^Confirm^^.
+    5. Click ^^Confirm^^.

-    **To remove a ban you've put on someone:**

-    1. From the ^^Header^^ menu click ^^Communities^^.
-    2. Click ^^Members^^ below the cover photo.
-    3. Click ^^Unban^^ next to the name of the person youd like to unban.
-    4. Click ^^Unban^^ to confirm.

         Removed members will have to request to join the community again if they wish to rejoin.

-Banned members won't be able to find the community in search or see any of its content and they can't be invited to the community again by members.
+??? abstract "How can I change the name of a Community?"

+    Only **users with rights to edit** can change the Community name.

+    1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
+    2. From the communities list click on the Community you want to change.
+    2. On the top of the community window click on button ^^Manage^^.
+    3. In the next window, in section ^^Details^^ click on button at the bottom of the section ^^Update^^.
+    4. You can change the details of your Community: *Community ID, Title, Description, Data Type, Membership*.
+    5. Click *Update*

 ## Join a Community

-??? abstract "What access I will have once I join a community?"
-    You will be able to:

-    - Discuss topics of the community interest.
-    - Learn together.
-    - Collaborate on personal projects or course goals.
-    - Share advice and related news.
-    - Face-to-face meetings.
-    - Social media groups.
-    - Discussions.
-    - Webinars.
-    - Group activities.

 ??? abstract "How do I find new communities I might be interested in?"
-    1. From the ^^Header^^ menu click ^^Communities.^^
-    2. From your Feed click ^^Communities^^ in the left menu.
-    3. Click ^^Discover^^ to see ^^Suggested for You^^ ^^Categories^^ or ^^More Suggestions.^^

-??? abstract "How can I see the members of a community?"

-    Anyone can see who is a member of an open community.
-In a private community you have to be a member to see who the other members are.

-    **See the members of a community:**
-    1. From the ^^Header^^ menu click ^^Communities^^.
+    1. From the side menu click on ^^Discover^^ -> ^^Communities^^.
-    2. Click ^^Members^^ (for private communities) or ^^People^^ (for open communities) at the top of the community.

-    The member list will update automatically as people join and leave the community.
+    2. In the search bar enter the name of the Community you are looking for.

 ??? abstract "Why can't I post comment or participate in a community?"

-    If your ability to post comment or participate in a community has been turned off it may be because a community admin has temporarily turned off your ability to post comment or participate in their community.
-They might have temporarily suspended you temporarily limited how frequently you can post or comment or slowed down comments on a post.
+    If your ability to post comment or participate in a community has been turned off it may be because a community admin has take you out of the the community.

-??? abstract " How do I leave a community?"

-    1. From the ^^Header^^ menu click ^^Communities^^.
-    2. Click Joined in the top right then select ^^Leave Community^^.
-    3. Click ^^Leave Community^^ to confirm.

-    **When you leave a community:**

-    - Members won't be notified if you leave.
-    - Youre removed from the member list and the community will be removed from your list of communities.

 ??? abstract " How do I see a list of my communities?"

-    1. From the ^^Header^^ menu click ^^Communities^^.
-    2. In the left menu is ^^Communities You Manage^^ and ^^Communities you've Joined.^^

-??? abstract " How do I report something I see in a community?"

-    **To report something you see in a community:**

-    1. From the ^^Header^^ menu click ^^Communities^^.
+    1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
-    2. Go to the post you want to report.
-    3. Click in the top right of the post.
-    4. Select ^^Report post to community admins^^ to report the post to an admin.

-    Admins may or may not choose to remove the post or ban the person who shared the post.
+    2. You will see a list of the Communities in the page.